 - auditory hallucinations / sound distortions

-- nausea, vomiting, diarrhea, body aches, sweats/chills (alternating), and other flu- or food poisoning-like symptoms, much less common after multiple experiences
+- Other flu- or food poisoning-like symptoms, much less common after multiple experiences

 Ayahuasca General Effects

-It might sound exaggerated to some who are doubtful to Ayahuasca but yes, there are Ayahuasca users who became more appreciative of life and their family after using the substance.
-Life and work became easier and enjoyable.
+It might sound exaggerated to some who are doubtful to Ayahuasca but yes, there are people who became more appreciative of life and their family after using the substance.
+Overall-well being and work became easier and enjoyable.

-Some felt that they were lost, but came to their senses again after using Ayahuasca.
+Some felt that they were lost, but came to their senses again after using leaves of the psychotria.
 Others felt that they were too consumed with their personal issues, but Ayahuasca awakened them to feel alive again.

-Ayahuasca expert Charles Grob, M.D., warns the use of ayahuasca.
+Ayahuasca expert Charles Grob, M.D., warns the use of this plant drug.
 “Ayahuasca is not for everyone.
 You have to be willing to have a very powerful, long, internal experience, which can get very scary.”

 How Ayahuasca Affects the Brain